ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 	$ whereami

 While it might seem like this would tell you where you are (within the directory structure of the system, not in the galaxy) it will fail with something like *whereami: command not found*.

-This is an opportunity to reinforce the bazaar (not "bizarre") nature of Unix (a la Eric S. Raymond).
+So, the command we actually need is:

 	$ pwd

 This stands for "Print Working Directory" and you'll get something that looks like */Users/someusername*.
+But why?
+Enter slides #1 and #2

+--

+###SLIDE 1 & 2: Cathedral vs Bazaar / Linux Flavours
+Take a moment here to share a brief history of GNU-Linux.
+Core points:

+1. How GNU-Linux Started (Richard Stallman)
+2. How it developed (Eric S. Raymond)
+3. Where it is now (Linux Flavours)

+--

 ### Looking Around